-i If the vacancy The Parish Council The notice will run Methods of

-occurs more must display a for fourteen publication

-than six months notice informing the working days from include Parish

-from the next residents of the the date it is Council

-scheduled parish of the displayed. noticeboards,

-election for the vacancy, giving the Parish Council

-Parish Council residents of the website and

-parish the social media.

-opportunity to call

-for an election to fill

-the vacancy during

-this period.

-ii If the vacancy Residents will not be

-occurs within given the

-six months of opportunity to ask

-the next for an election.

-scheduled

-election for the

-Parish Council
+İ If the vacancy occurs more than six months from the next scheduled election for the Parish Council The Parish Council must display a notice informing the residents of the parish of the vacancy, giving the residents of the parish the opportunity to call for an election to fill the vacancy during this period.
+The notice will run for fourteen working days from the date it is displayed.
+Methods of publication include Parish Council noticeboards, Parish Council website and social media. ii If the vacancy occurs within six months of the next scheduled election for the Parish Council Residents will not be given the opportunity to ask for an election.